binbalenci/oma-kulu/README.md

 - Use the custom `Dialog` component for all modals
 - Apply theme colors from `AppTheme` consistently
-- Use vector icons from the configured families
+- Use emojis for categories and vector icons for UI elements
 - Implement smooth animations with Reanimated
 - Follow the spacing scale for consistent layouts